Wrongful Termination In Ontario: 29 Questions & Expert Answers

 Employment Law

-Note: As mentioned, every situation/contract/termination/severance package is unique, so please consult with an employment lawyer to discuss your matter.
+Note: Every situation/contract/termination/severance package is unique, so please consult with an employment lawyer to discuss your matter.
 This post includes legal information but is not legal advice.

 Key takeaways

-• Wrongful termination = employer didn’t meet legal obligations: If you were let go without proper notice, severance, or for an unlawful reason, it could be wrongful dismissal.
+• Wrongful termination means an employer didn’t meet their legal obligations when terminating your employment.
+If you were let go without proper notice, severance, or for an unlawful reason, it could be a wrongful dismissal.

-• Just cause is hard to prove: True cause (like serious misconduct) is rare.
-If your employer cannot clearly demonstrate it, you are owed notice or pay in lieu.
+• Just cause is hard to prove.
+True cause (like serious misconduct) is rare.
+If your employer cannot clearly demonstrate it, you are likely owed notice or pay in lieu.

 Wrongful termination in Ontario FAQ and answers from an employment lawyer